Azure/azure-functions-core-tools/README.md

 ## Known Issues:

 `func extensions` command require the `dotnet` cli to be installed and on your path.
-This requirement is tracked [here](https://github.com/Azure/azure-functions-core-tools/issues/367)
+This requirement is tracked [here](https://github.com/Azure/azure-functions-core-tools/issues/367).
+You can install .NET Core for your platform from https://www.microsoft.com/net/download/

 ## Default Directories